Disclaimer – ½ Prince and all of the characters—aside from my OC's—belong to Yu Wo

 Standing in the center of the perfectly polished floor, I slowly turned around and visually searched my tidy office for something to do.
 There were hundreds upon hundreds of books written of many topics and genres neatly stacked on shelves built into the glossy, paneled walls of the spacious room, but I had never been one for reading as a pass-time.
 The books were my brother's.
 Ones he'd left behind when he'd moved out.
 They were there simply because I didn't want to get rid of them, not because I was interested at all in reading what they contained.
 Perhaps they held a hope that he would come back someday, if only to reclaim his own property and leave again.

 My eyes landed on my desk, then slid to the old external hard drive I'd placed next to my computer tower several days ago to remind myself to buy a new one.
-Smiling slightly in bemusement at my strange need for a justifiable reason to leave the house, I took a moment to write down my computer information on a small scrap of paper, scooped up my car keys, then hurried downstairs.
+Smiling slightly in bemusement at my strange need for a justifiable reason to leave the house, I took a moment to write down my computer information on a small scrap of paper, grabbed a gray pea coat off the wall peg near the door and slipped into it, scooped up my car keys, then hurried downstairs.

 The fact that the maids were bidding me farewell with clasped hands and respectfully inclined heads barely registered in my mind as I left.
 They treated themselves as tools and pieces of the house rather than human beings.
 I played along, as I always had.
 A part of me was thankful they left me alone.
 I'd had quite enough of people fussing over me during my childhood.